Kommbinator/MHD_Solvers_OpenFOAM/README.md

 Multiple sourses were used to implement these codes.
 Specifically, a lot of useful information were found on https://www.cfd-online.com/

 Everyone is welcome to use these solvers. you don't need to ask permissions for that :)

+If you have questions feel free to contact me at artem.blishchik@gmail.com